Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “He was here when I arrived,” the villainess said in her own defense.

 Funky Flashman chuckled.
 “That’s what I love about you, Mirror Master.
 You’re such a right-down-to-business kind of guy — a man after my own heart.”
-He started to pace about the room, gesturing wildly with the cigar between drags.
+He began to pace about the room, gesturing wildly with the cigar between drags.

 “Truth be told, I’m kind of betwixt business opportunities,” Flashman said.
 “My last endeavor in the entertainment arena managed to fall flat upon its face.
 Sometimes I really should dissect some of my inspirations more thoroughly.
 I mean, really!
 Big Sir had the muscle and might for my wrestling machination, but his scarcity of cranium capabilities ended up being a liability, to say the least.” (*)